Every so often, we hear people saying, “This is what I am” or “This is who I am.” Implying in this way, who we are.

 This can also be turned around.

 Let’s look at the sun.
 It is mighty and plays a mighty role in many, many lives.
 Are we any different from it?
 Or say, the majestic Table Mountain, which is near the lowest tip of Africa where I live.
 Are we any different from that place, in that we’re also capable of playing a role in another person’s life to the extent of the cob, the sun, or Table Mountain?
+In such cases, is that who we are, instead of defined by other people, material or external things?

 You might frown on this and feel it’s certainly not possible—that your life, or any human’s life, can’t be that significant or that mighty—but is it indeed possible that our lives are exactly like that?